 323 S. Main Street, Salt Lake City, UT 84111

 Those with a love for fine drinking and incredible food must check out Whiskey Street.
 Whether you’re an executive, a youthful urbanite, or a brand new Utahn, Whiskey street is a place filled with great spirit and great spirits.

 Interestingly, Whiskey Street takes its name from the former name of Main Street.
 Before the road was renamed in 1906, Brigham Young himself recommended liquor be sold in the city “for washing and for health.”

 You’ll find Whiskey Street off of South Main street next to the Judge Building and near Gallivan Center.

 275 S West Temple, Salt Lake City, UT 84101

 You’re not in Omaha, the capital of American Steak, but close your eyes when you take a bite, and you might think you are.
 Ruth’s Chris Steak House provides far and away the best steaks in Salt Lake City.
-Check them out off of South West Temple, just south of the Holiday Inn Express Salt Lake City and the Salt Palace Convention Center.
+Check them out off of South West Temple, just south of the Salt Palace Convention Center.

 For a special occasion or to host an important business meeting, Ruth’s Chris Steak House is a perfect place, whose elegant interior will leave a mark on anyone who dines there.
 At the same time, the brilliant taste of Ruth’s Chris’s steak will linger in your memory for years to come.